carpentries-incubator/open-science-with-r/_episodes/02-Rstudio.md

 ~~~
 {: .language-r}

-or click the broom in RStudio's Environment panel.
+or click the broom in RStudio Environment panel.

 For reproducibility, it is critical that you delete your objects and restart your R session frequently.
 You don't want your whole analysis to only work in whatever way you've been working right now — you need it to work next week, after you upgrade your operating system, etc. Restarting your R session will help you identify and account for anything you need for your analysis.

 We will keep coming back to this theme but let's restart our R session together: Go to the top menus: *Session* > *Restart R*.

-### Your turn

 > ## Exercise
 >